tatyanaz2005/Date-Button/README.md

 # Date-Button

+Hi!
+This is my first commit!!!
+I made this by myself because I was bored...
+Just thought you might want to know that...
-A button that tells you the date and time when you click it.
+It's a button that allows you to see the current date and time(down to the millesecond) when you click on it I hope you like it!!! :)